-ESO looks after the interests of the European private inland shipping entrepreneurs on the European level.
-The ESO-Council is composed of representatives of Belgian, Dutch, French, German and Polish inland waterway transport organisations.
-President is Mr. Christiaan van Lancker.
+The European Skipper’s Organisation (hereafter ESO) looks after the interests of the European private inland shipping entrepreneurs on the European level.
+Its General Assembly is composed of representatives of Belgian, Dutch, French, German and Polish inland waterway transport organisations.
+President is Mr. Christiaan Van Lancker.

-The European Skippers Organisation is founded in 1975 in Brussels to make the voice of the independent IWT entrepreneurs clearly heard by the former EEC,the nowadays EU.
+ESO is founded in 1975 in Brussels to make the voice of the independent IWT entrepreneurs clearly heard by the European Commission, in those days the EEC.
 Since then, ‘Brussels’ has come to see inland waterway transport (IWT) as a serious and sustainable alternative.

 Over the years, ESO has occupied itself in the interest of independant entrepreneurs with various matters, such as market regulation, fleet renewal, use of reserve funds, market observation, waterway bottlenecks, inland shipping promotion, crew regulation, training, accommodation, environmental problems, River Information Services etc.